cldf-datasets/gramadapt/VALIDATION.md

 - This is highly contextual
 - B

-and the answers were distributed as shown below:
+and the answers were distributed as shown below, indicating that the questions capture diversity among the contact sets.

 ![](etc/categoricalvalidity.png)